 Whatever is happening in schools today will affect the lives of all of us tomorrow.

 Participatory Budgeting inculcates responsibility and agency in young people which facilitate social mobility which in turn has a positive effect on mental and physical health, including reduction of the likelihood of children turning to violent crime, thus giving the next generation even better life chances.
-And PB has the potential to involves the entire community in educating its children, rather than shifting all responsibility to a handful of teachers.
+And PB has the potential to involve the entire community in educating its children, rather than shifting all responsibility to a handful of teachers.
+Further to this, social action is a powerful driver for student engagement in low-attainment areas, as exemplified by Miss Hollie Jones’ experiences.

 Who will be involved in PB in schools?